hector0820/Dictionary/README.md

 - Word
 - Meaning
 - Spanish translation
-- Four sentences as example
+- Sentences as example
-- The translation to spanish of that four translations
+- The translation to spanish of that sentences

 ---

 - [x] `FindingMeaning` retrieves the word information
 - [x] `DataBase` saves the data into the sqlite database.
+- [ ] Graphical interface
+    - [ ] A complete list of words
+    - [ ] A section to edit any word or meaning